tiprankstipranks

 Fluctuations in the supply and prices of raw materials and in other costs may negatively impact our business, financial condition or results of operations.

 The unavailability or increased prices of raw materials could have a material adverse impact on our business, financial condition or results of operations.
 We use a variety of specialty and commodity chemicals in our formulation processes, and such formulation operations depend upon obtaining adequate supplies of raw materials on a timely basis from numerous suppliers in various countries.
 We typically purchase our major raw materials under existing supply agreements or on an as-needed basis from outside sources.
-The availability and prices of raw materials may be subject to curtailment or change due to, among other things, the financial stability of our suppliers, new laws or regulations, protectionist nationalistic trade policies and practices, changes in exchange rates and worldwide price levels.
+The availability and prices of raw materials may be subject to curtailment or change due to, among other things, the financial stability of our suppliers, new laws and regulations, protectionist nationalistic trade policies and practices, changes in exchange rates and worldwide price levels.
 In some cases, we are limited in our ability to purchase certain raw materials from other suppliers due to minimum purchase requirements contained in certain of our supply agreements.
 Our responsible sourcing practices could also affect the sourcing, pricing, and availability of certain conflict minerals we use in our products.
 If only a limited pool of our suppliers can demonstrate that they are compliant with the applicable rules, we may not be able to obtain the conflict minerals we need in sufficient quantities or at competitive prices.
 Further, if we are unable to price our products competitively to timely reflect volatility in prices of raw materials or if we do not accurately estimate the amount of raw materials needed for a specific geographic region, our margins could be adversely affected.
-In addition, if the costs of energy, shipping or transportation increase and we are unable to pass along those costs to our customers, our profit margins and working capital would be adversely impacted.
-Higher commodity and energy prices could result from volatility caused by market fluctuations, supply and demand, currency fluctuations, production and transportation disruptions, climate change and weather conditions and other world events.
-Passing along these costs to our customers by increasing our prices could result in long-term sales declines or loss of market share if our customers were to find alternative suppliers or choose to reformulate their consumer products to use fewer ingredients which could in turn have an adverse long-term impact on our business, financial condition or results of operations.
+In addition, higher commodity, shipping, transportation and energy prices could result from volatility caused by market fluctuations, supply and demand, currency fluctuations, production and transportation disruptions, climate change and weather conditions and other world events.
+Passing along these costs to our customers by increasing our prices could result in long-term sales declines or loss of market share if our customers were to find alternative suppliers or choose to reformulate their products to use fewer ingredients.
+If we are unable to efficiently and effectively pass through price increases to our customers, or manage inventory impacts resulting from price volatility, our profit margins and working capital could be adversely impacted and have an adverse long-term impact on our business, financial condition or results of operations.
 LEGAL & REGULATORY RISKS

 Tech & Innovation